Azure/karpenter-provider-azure/docs/workshops/kubecon_azure_track.md

         kubectl delete aksnodeclass default
         ```
     - The same concepts within the workshop generally translate to AKS.
 However, for the deployment step of the NodePool, use the deployment command found in [13_disruption_controls.md](https://github.com/Azure/karpenter-provider-azure/tree/main/docs/workshops/13_disruption_controls.md)
-    - > Note: don't be surprised if after the `expireAfter` of `2m` has occured, that there are new instances being created, and removed.
+    - > Note: don't be surprised if after the `expireAfter` of `2m` has occured that there are new instances being created, and removed.
 This is expected.
     - > Note: you may see a log for selecting the instance type and resolving the image after nodeclaim creation.
     - > Note: `triggering termination for expired node after TTL`, and `deprovisioning via expiration` are not actually expected to show up within the logs.